envoyproxy/gateway/site/content/en/latest/api/extension_types.md

 _Underlying type:_ `string`

 MatchType specifies the semantics of how a string value should be compared.
-Valid MatchType values are "Exact", "Prefix", "Suffix", "Contains", "RegularExpression".
+Valid MatchType values are "Exact", "Prefix", "Suffix", "RegularExpression".

 _Appears in:_
 - [StringMatch](#stringmatch)